cognitive-catalyst/WA-Testing-Tool/README.md

 [Extract utterances leading to a dialog node](extract_utterances/README.md)

+## Testing Natural Language Classifier
+This tool can also be used to test a trained Natural Language Classifier (NLC).
+To run this in NLC mode specify the NLC url in the configuration file instead of the WA instance URL.
+Specify the `<classifier_id>` in the `workspace_id` parameter in the configuration file.
+Since NLC does not support downloading training data, the original training data should be provided if run in 'kfold' mode.
+This can be specified in the configuration file using the `train_input_file` parameter

 ## Caveats and Troubleshooting
 1. Due to different coverage among service plans, user may need to adjust `max_test_rate` accordingly to avoid network connection error.